Title: Ghost Dog: The Way of the Samurai

 If there’s a flaw here, it’s to be found in the film’s last 10 minutes, when it takes too many steps towards the pretentious.
 The ending was needlessly murky and surreal; perhaps an attempt at allegory that didn’t quite work the way Jarmusch expected it to.
 A movie as affecting as this one didn’t need a complication to cap it off, it needed a resolution.

 Other than that, I can scarcely think of ways to improve this engrossing, original, near-brilliant production.
-If regular films from the Hollywood movie mill no longer satisfy you, this is one to seek out.
+If regular films from the Hollywood movie mill no longer satisfy you, Ghost Dog: The Way Of The Samurai is the one to seek out.